What's Behind the Mask: Understanding Masked Graph Modeling for Graph Autoencoders: Theoretical Justification and Motivation

 With slight abuse of notation, we denote $I(U; V)$ as the MI between $\mathcal{G}^k(U)$ and $\mathcal{G}^k(V)$.
 The following lemma establishes the connection between GAE and contrastive learning over graphs: \begin{lemma} Let $h^* \in \arg\min_{h \in \mathcal{H}} \mathcal{I}^{\text{GAEs}}_h(U;V)$.
 Then we have $\mathcal{I}_{h^*}(U; V) = I(U; V)$. \end{lemma} Here the domain $\mathcal{H}$ stands for the product space of all possible pairs of subgraphs.
 The above lemma is a direct consequence of the results in \cite{pmlr-v97-poole19a, tsai2020neural}.
 Lemma \ref{lem:equiv} states that minimizing the GAE objective \eqref{eq:gae} is in population equivalent to maximizing the mutual information between the $k$-hop subgraphs of adjacent nodes (here $k$ depends on the receptive fields of the encoder).
 Now suppose that the parameterization $h_\omega(z_u, z_v)$ is sufficiently expressive for approximating $h(u, v)$ for any $h \in \mathcal{H}$, it follows from standard results in M-estimation theory \cite{van2000asymptotic} that the corresponding empirical minimizer of $ \mathcal{I}^{\text{GAEs}}$ converges to the maximizer of $\mathcal{I}$ in probability.
-We discuss more on the expressivity and approximation issues in Appendix \ref{appendix:proofs}.
+Further discussions on the expressivity and approximation issues can be found in Appendix~\ref{appendix:discussions}. \begin{remark} In a contemporary work~\cite{zhang2022mask}, the authors also made a ``contrastive interpretation'' of the masking procedure in MIM as conducting contrastive learning in an \textbf{implicit form}, in which a contrastive-type loss is used to lower bound the reconstruction loss in the MIM setting.
+Our formulation under the MGM setting suggests a more \textbf{direct} connection to contrastive learning (in terms of asymptotic equivalent solutions) due to the specific form of the GAE objective~\eqref{eq:gae}. \end{remark}